This post may contain affiliate links. You can view our affiliate disclosure here.

 Probably the most attractive feature of the Divnick Bag Carrier is that it’s designed so that the attached bag serves as a kickstand that holds the e-bike in place on any slope.
 When you mount the bike to set off after your shot, the bag automatically pivots back an upright position.

 This bag carrier is built for function and convenience.
 And when you pair it with the ideal e-bike for golf, you win big.
+See it in action below:

 The e-bike and bag carrier are currently offered at a significant discount with introductory pricing.
 The price will eventually get hiked up, so we recommend jumping on it as soon as possible if you’re interested.